Milliarium Aureum: Architecture and style

 The plan of the monument is among those missing from the recovered fragments of the Forma Urbis.
-The remaining fragments for this area of the Roman Forum are all in the so-called slab V-11, Stanford University#19 (Temple of Saturn with the frontal section and staircase, but the Rostra section is missing, Temple of Concordia, and Temple of the Deified Vespasian).
+The remaining fragments for this area of the Roman Forum are all in the so-called "slab V-11, Stanford University#19" (Depicting the Temple of Saturn with the frontal section and staircase, through the Rostra section is missing, the Temple of Concordia, and the Temple of the Deified Vespasian).
 Information from ancient authors is also very scarce, so there are many problems of interpretation concerning the exact nature of the Milliarium Aureum.

 Location

 It is certain that it was "hard by [under] the Temple of Saturn at the head of the Roman Forum", but its exact location is still unknown.
 Due to archaeological data from excavations by Kähler in 1959, which seem to confirm data from excavations by Bunsen in 1833, many scholars now believe that it was located at the southeast corner of the podium of the Rostra Augusti on a symmetrical axis with the Umbilicus urbis Romae.